tachun/fbpagestarter/README.md

 ##  PSD Template

 Yes!
-There is a .psd template with facebook layout for design, you can find it form my [810pxGrid Project](https://github.com/tachun/810pxGrid/archive/master.zip)
+There is a .psd template with facebook layout for design, you can find it in my [810pxGrid Project](https://github.com/tachun/810pxGrid/archive/master.zip)

 ##  Browser Compatibility